citkane/bisq-front/README.md

 ### Usage scenarios ###

 ##### Local Network #####
-A user can have a permanently running instance of BISQ away from their day to day devices and then access trading functionality from any device on the network, eg:
+A user can have a permanently running instance of Bisq away from their day to day devices and then access trading functionality from any device on the network, eg:

 - I run bisq-front on my home media server and do trading from my phone while in my study.

 ##### Remote Server ####
 A user can install bisq-front on a remote (cloud, vm or physical) server and then access trading functionality from any device connected to the internet, eg:
 - I am travelling and wish to trade without bringing my "always on" device along with me physically.
-- I am behind a corporate or national firewall preventing me from trading on the BISQ network
+- I am behind a corporate or national firewall preventing me from trading on the Bisq network
 - It is inconvenient for me to run and access an always on desktop / laptop device and be physically located with it in order to trade.

 ### Motivation ###
-I am of the opinion that in order for BISQ trading adoption to grow towards mainstream, a few user experience factors need to evolve:
+I am of the opinion that in order for Bisq trading adoption to grow towards mainstream, a few user experience factors need to evolve:
 - **Convenience:** Being unbound from the need to be physically located with an "always on" desktop / laptop can be a major contribution to adoption.
 Bisq-front can facilitate this and eventually make it trivial for non-technical users to access this functionality without the need for VNC solutions.

 - **Always on:** If the bisq-front model is widely adopted, the amount of reliably "always on" and "always connected" exchanges will increase, thus lowering the incidents of trade dispute due to technical failures.

-- **Trust:** Bisq-front could afford users the chance to "play trade" in their browsers on regtest under the BISQ brand.
+- **Trust:** Bisq-front could afford users the chance to "play trade" in their browsers on regtest under the Bisq brand.
 This will comfort them regarding fears of the unknown in decentralised trading, as well as providing risk free self training.

 - **Always available:** As political intervention remains unforeseeable, bisq-front could afford the user the possibility to locate their exchange in any friendly juristriction and continue trading regardless of their own geo-political circumstance.